Tarn Adams: Early life and education

 Tarn was born in Silverdale, in the U.S. state of Washington, in 1978.
 His father, Dan, worked at a waste water treatment plant and used to work in data management.
 He taught his sons the rudiments of coding at an early age and this shared interest allowed the brothers Tarn and Zach to remain close to each other despite their family's constant shifting due to their father's work.
 The brothers grew up playing computer games, drawing their own renditions of the randomly generated creatures they encountered, and logging their journeys in detail.
 In fifth grade, Tarn wrote his first animation game with Zach.
 Explaining his reluctance to socialize, he said, "I was a get-home-from-school, get-on-the-computer kind of kid."
-Tarn stated that the main reason they started writing games was to play them themselves, and soon began introducing complicated and unpredictable behavior to achieve more replayability.
+Tarn stated that the main reason they started writing games was to play them themselves, and they soon began introducing complicated and unpredictable behavior to achieve more replayability.

-In high school Tarn and Zach created a spacecraft game that simulated sections of a rocket blowing off and released their first publicly available game on America Online.
-In sixth grade, they developed their first fantasy game, called dragslay and written in BASIC.
+In sixth grade, they developed their first fantasy game, called Dragslay and written in BASIC.
 It consisted of single battles leading to a final encounter with a dragon.
 A few years later, Tarn rewrote it in the C programming language, and it featured minute details and kept track of populations of units in the generated world.
+In high school, Tarn and Zach created a spacecraft game that simulated sections of a rocket blowing off and released their first publicly available game on America Online.